marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTilesBeta.md

 #### Bastion

 Connection info to the bastion(RHEL server).
 It will gave you the host name, port, userID and password you can use if you want to connect to the bastion server for this new enviornemt.
-The Cloud Pak Status page will auto refresh and where you can watch as your servcies come online.

 ???
 INFO
     This info is not required to be used to run/access your Cloud Pak, but here if you needed it.